San Antonio Domestic Violence Lawyer

 When you are facing a domestic violence allegation, it is crucial that you work with a skilled criminal defense attorney immediately.
 Hoelscher Gebbia Cepeda, PLLC is ready to provide legal help during a free consultation.

 - At Hoelscher Gebbia Cepeda, PLLC, we will not back down from difficult cases, including those involving domestic violence allegations.
-We believe that everybody has the right to a competent defense against the charges they are facing.
+We believe that everybody has the right to a competent defense against the domestic violence charges they are facing.

 - Our team is known for preparing every single case for a jury trial.
 By assuming that all of our cases are going to trial, we are able to fully prepare for every possible outcome.